Welcome as we say in our Ladin language.

-Every day from 12pm to 7pm, we offer a choice of about twenty different sweet and savoury cakes and pies, soups, selections of cheeses and cold cuts, salads and seasonal dishes.
+From Wednesday to Monday from 12pm to 7pm, we offer a choice of about twenty different sweet and savoury cakes and pies, soups, selections of cheeses and cold cuts, salads and seasonal dishes.
 Everything is prepared daily by Daniela, who selects the ingredients from small and local organic producers.
 You can also choose from one of our homemade hot or cold beverages, tea from our exclusive selection, coffee, or a range of wine or beer.

 “Every day I enter the kitchen before dawn, and I let my imagination and memories guide me in creating the dishes of the day.
 I am happy to share with you the traditional flavours from South Tyrol, as well as innovative creations, often inspired by my travels.”

 When the weather is warm and pleasant, we always recommend to sit in the terrace to enjoy the scents from the meadows, and the glorious view of the mountains surrounding us.
 When it snows or when the weather is chilly, we gather our guests in the stube, the living room, which is the heart of a traditional South Tyrol home.
 The atmosphere is contemporary, and Daniela constantly perfects the décor with new elements.
 We restored with care the vintage boiserie and the traditional wood stove.